HMoana/Shopping-Easy/README.md

 ### **Features:**

-- Use of React tool context API
+- Use of the React tool Context API
 - Developed state management

 ---